 Can I stream the US Open with a free VPN?

 Free VPN services can seem tempting at first glance, but we strongly advise against their use.
 Due to smaller server networks and a greater number of users, you can expect stuttering video that takes forever to load, and possibly even sporadic disconnections.
 This would be annoying for any streaming, but with a live event, you run the risk of missing an important moment.
 Further, some free VPNs have monthly data caps, so even if you can watch one match, you may not be able to stream the rest.

 Finally, there’s the risk that free VPNs pose to your system.
-One 2016 study showed that dozens of free “VPN” apps didn’t actually encrypt any traffic, and that many simply attempted to install malware onto the user’s device.
-It’s not just little-known free VPNs that pose a threat, however: we’ve even seen a high-profile free VPN sell user bandwidth to be used in a botnet.
-To keep yourself safe online, we recommend using a reputable service with a proven record of protectings its users’ privacy.
+One study showed that dozens of free “VPN” apps didn’t actually encrypt any traffic, and that many simply attempted to install malware onto the user’s device.
+To keep yourself safe online, we recommend using a reputable service with a proven record of protecting its users’ privacy.

-Who is expected to play well in the US Open?
+Who is the favorite to win the US Open?

 The frontunners are exactly the same as last year’s!
 At the time of writing, the betting favorites to win the 2023 US Open are Novak Djokovic (+150) on the men’s draw and Iga Swiatek (+250) on the women’s side.